cincibrainlab/autocleaneeg-task-registry/blocks/analysis/source_localization/README.md

 4. **Inverse Methods Comparison**
    - Grech R, et al. (2008).
 Review on solving the inverse problem in EEG source analysis. *Journal of NeuroEngineering and Rehabilitation*, 5(1), 25.

+5. **Desikan-Killiany Atlas**
+   - Desikan RS, et al. (2006).
+An automated labeling system for subdividing the human cerebral cortex on MRI scans into gyral based regions of interest. *NeuroImage*, 31(3), 968-980.

 ## Version History